 GET YOUR COLORFUL 7 CHAKRAS YOGA POSTER TODAY!

-Let’s have at some of my favorite yoga poses for the seventh chakra:
+Let’s have a look at some of my favorite yoga poses for the seventh chakra:

 Lotus Pose | Padmasana